ZenarchistCode/ZenImmersiveChatHUD/readme.txt

 There's a good reason for this rule: you can't trust someone you can't communicate with, and no one has time to read text messages.
 Hell, most DayZ players can't even read.

-But, for the mutes among us who either don't have a mic (or their mic has stopped working temporarily and they need to resort to text chat to beg for their lives) - they might buy themselves some time by having their text messages appear above their heads RuneScape style, this mod might just save their lives.
+But, for the mutes among us who either don't have a mic (or their mic has stopped working temporarily and they need to resort to text chat to beg for their lives) - they might buy themselves some time by having their text messages appear above their heads RuneScape style, and this mod might just save their lives.

 Or at least prolong their execution.

 When a player types text chat in-game the text will appear above their head with the same limitations of voice chat (hence the "immersive" in my mod's title).